linxule/linxule.github.io/_daogov/blockchain-scholars.md

   - blockchain
 ---

 (Growing) List of scholars working on blockchain-related studies in the field of management and adjacent fields (e.g., finance, law, information system).
-Feel free to suggest any edits and additions by [emailing me](mailto: xule.lin@imperial.ac.uk).
+Feel free to suggest any edits by [emailing me](mailto: xule.lin@imperial.ac.uk).
+Yo can add to the list by using the [submission form via Airtable](https://airtable.com/shr9KPVV8xxxKR7TY).

+See this list in [table view at Airtable](https://airtable.com/shrtzKsnRrlZvLxbP).

 # Management